T

 landmark

 A stunning Zen Buddhist temple whose top two floors are completely covered in gold leaf.
-It's set amidst a beautiful Japanese garden and reflects serenely in the surrounding pond.
+Set against a picturesque pond and lush gardens, it's one of Kyoto's most iconic sights.

 2. Midday